 Epic Duels Revival 2010-2013

 In 2010, the talented Mike Maloney joined the community, brought a new crowd with him, and a new set of decks with their own style, which took deck-building even further.
-Mike was an unabashed fan of collectible card games like magic and pushed card effects to new limits, including “remains in play” types of cards.
+Mike was an unabashed fan of collectible card games like Magic the Gathering and pushed Epic Duels card effects to new limits, including “remains in play” types of cards.
 He also ran tournaments with League of Legends style dynamics, where all decks were made roughly equal strength, and the contest came down to interactions and matchups.
 Epic Duels had a social media presence and once again had online tournaments and now even had organized in-person tournaments.
 Mike, Sultan and I were all Gen Con attendees, so we met there and ran Epic Duels events, bringing together Epic Duels fans from around the country together in person.

 In what was for me the high point, we ran an Epic Duels tournament at Gen Con 2011, with Mike and I coordinating, and got something in the neighborhood of 20 people to participate.
 A couple of Mike’s buddies used Mike’s R2-D2 and Sultan’s Qui-Gon Jinn to defeat CageyBB and me using Luminara and the EU’s Mara Jade, for the championship.
 On a personal level, Cagey wouldn’t accept the possibility of a deck like R2’s working without a big attack until he saw it played that way against us, so I felt like I won the argument.